GSA-TTS/identity-dev-docs/_pages/support.md

   <dd id="uuid" class="usa-accordion__container">
     <div class="usa-accordion__content usa-prose">
       <p>
         Every user has a unique UUID per agency for privacy reasons.
 This means that the same user can return a different UUID depending on which agency they are signing in to.
 These UUIDs are also globally unique.
-We do offer sharing of UUIDs between agencies with user consent on a case by case basis.
       </p>
     </div>
   </dd>